Welcome to UNM Online

 Students are expected to interact with instructors and classmates.
 Class participation is often required and graded.

-Ideally, it is a dedicated area equipped with a reliable, modern computer connected to high speed internet.
+An optimal environment is a dedicated area equipped with a reliable, modern computer, connected to high speed internet.

 Online courses are rigorous.
 Minimum study time is determined by a course’s length.
 Full semester, or sixteen-week, courses require a minimum of two hours of study time per credit hour, per week.
 Many online courses are offered in an eight-week format requiring a weekly minimum study time of four hours for each credit hour enrolled.
 For example, a three credit hour course offered in an eight-week format will require a minimum of twelve hours of study time each week.

 A quiet learning environment is best.
 During a web conference for example, participants can hear each other’s background sounds.
 Televisions, music streams, family members, pets, and places of business can be disruptive.
 In managing unwanted sound, it is beneficial to use a microphone-equipped headset with a USB connection.
 Additionally, participants have the option to mute their microphones when necessary.

 UNM's Student Code of Conduct policies apply to all students, regardless of their learning environment.
 Students are expected to contribute to a positive learning environment.

 UNM Online is available to answer your questions:

 - Office hours: Monday – Friday, 8:00 am – 5:00 pm MST

 - Albuquerque: (505) 277-8128